 Step 4: Add Props to make the picture better

 When you’re taking a selfie or a flat lay make sure to keep in mind the art direction of your picture.
 To get a perfect flat lay, try to take it in natural light.
 Have a textured background when you are about to take your shot.
 For example, whites, light concrete marble, wooden tables, and pastels are some great options.

 This works not only for food but also for product shots.
 Also, find the perfect backdrop – it contributes a lot!
 If you want to have a scroll-stopping Instagram picture, you have to have the best picture spot.
 Remember, you can make any spot Instagrammable using your creativity.

-Always browse locations and hashtags for inspiration!
-Check out the Studio DIY Wall Crawl!
-It is the best stop to get perfect walls for your next picture!
-Next is attention to the pros!
+Always browse locations and hashtags for inspiration.
+Next is attention to the props!
 Whether you are the subject or the photographer, give one or two props that will help build a better picture for you.
 From holding a book to having a flower in the hand, add something ‘extra’ to your frame to make it look lively!

 Step 5: Edits and Post Production.

 The next level is to edit your perfect shot and take it a level up!
 Do the edits using lightroom.
 Lightroom presets make the editing process super easy and fast.
 Additionally, Lightroom CC on your phone lets you edit your best photos for free!
 It improves your edit quality and gives a unique style to your Instagram page.

 That’s it for today, folks!

 Those were some tips and tricks to take good photos with your phone and improve your game on the ‘gram too.
 Use them and let us know in the comments below.